The plea process is an essential component of the criminal justice system.

 The plea bargain is an agreement between a criminal defense attorney and the prosecution to resolve a criminal case and ends with a defendant pleading guilty or nolo contendre (no contest) in exchange for a reduced sentence or to a lesser charge.

 People are arrested and charged with crimes every day, putting tremendous stress on the court system, jails and prisons.
-To resolve the tremendous number of cases, a prosecutor and defense attorney may agree to a sentence reduction or a charge reduction.
+To resolve the tremendous number of cases, a prosecutor may seek out plea deals.

 - Reduce the number of criminal counts in a complaint